nisarg-chodavadiya/Movie-Review-Analysis/README.md

 Note: This dataset was published in 2011 so today’s reviews may make a difference in the answer to this question.

 # Acknowledgement
-1. Special thanks or special acknowledgment goes to questioner "[Mahesh Bhuva](https://github.com/mahesh1996)".
+Special thanks or special acknowledgment goes to querier "[Mahesh Bhuva](https://github.com/mahesh1996)".
-2. Publishers (Authors) of  original this dataset.